AndreiP95/CityFinder/README.md

  - Written in [Kotlin](https://kotlinlang.org/) version 1.3.70
  - IDE used is [AndroidStudio](https://developer.android.com/studio) version 3.5.1
  - The app min requirement is SDK 21 ( Android 5.0, [Lolipop](https://developer.android.com/about/versions/lollipop) )

+## Instructions

+  1. Download and unzip the app in a folder.
+  2. Make sure you have Android Studio installed on the machine.
+  3. Enter Android studio and either choose “Import existing project” if it is prompted out or enter the app, and choose File ->  Open -> “Choose project path”
+  4. After starting the app you will be greeted by a Splash screen and then redirected in the search screen where you will see a list of cities and a Search bar.
+  5. By typing into the Search Bar, you will see the new list of cities based on the text from the Search Bar.
+  6. By selecting a city from the list you will be redirected to a Google Map on the city’s location where you can see a marker with the City name and country.

 ## UI Details